hstatsep-wd/br-restaurant-guide/README.md

 ## Task 1: Getting Started

 1. Partner up.
 One person needs to fork this repo and add the other partner as a collaborator.
+The collaborator needs to open their email to accept the invitation.
 2. You both need to clone the forked repo into `~/wd/classwork/`.

 This will be the workflow for most _(but not all)_ pair activities. `Git` used to it!